Kherli: Demographics

 Main castes of kherli is Bania (caste), Meena, Gurjar, Jatav, Brahmin, Jat people, Rajput or Thakur.
 No caste shows here clear majority but all are in somewhere equal numbers.

 Culture and Language of this area shows wide diversity but the local language is somewhat mix of Mewati language and Braj Bhasha.
 We can see some mix of language and culture of Haryana and Western Uttar Pradesh here because of its location.

 Local music and film industry is Haryanvi here.
 And the local music of this region Rasiya is also popular besides haryanvi music and films.

 Kherli represents a conglomerate of more than 20 villages surrounding it, and these villages are integrated by the economy of Kherli town.
-Some of these villages are Kherli Rail, Nagla Madhopur, Doroli, Neawadi, Sonkhar, Bhanokhar, Samoochi, Dantiya, Dantwad, Sonkhari, Rampura, Sahajpura, and badanghari (edit by PUNIT SHARMA) Akhaigarh.
 The farm produce is brought to the grain mandi of Kherli which is a well-known grain mandi (Anaj mandi) of eastern Rajasthan.

 There are multiple spiritual places near Kherli, Such as Dholagarh Mata Mandir, DANTWAD is famous for dantwad's temples & parikrima and GHATA-BHABAR is also famous for Hanuman temple.